eclipsesource/tabris-js/doc/index.md

 You can try out Tabris.js without installing anything on your computer.

-* Install the [Tabris.js Developer App](developer-app.md) on your device and browse through the included examples.
+* Install the [Tabris.js Developer App](developer-app.md) on your device and browse through the included snippets.
 * Play with the JavaScript code of a simple Tabris.js app online in the [Tabris.js Playground](https://tabrisjs.com/playground).
 * Load your edited version in the Developer App by scanning the bar code on the playground page.